-SN38 is the active metabolite of the cancer drug irinotecan, a chemotherapeutic drug marketed as Camptosar® (CPT-11) in the U.S. Unmodified SN38 is insoluble and can only be used to treat cancer by administering a pro-drug.
+SN38 is the active metabolite of the cancer drug irinotecan, a chemotherapeutic drug marketed as Camptosar[®] (CPT-11) in the U.S. Unmodified SN38 is insoluble and can only be used to treat cancer by administering a pro-drug.
 A pro-drug is a compound that is converted into the active drug in the body.
 Only a small percentage of the pro-drug is converted into SN38 in cancer cells, and the unpredictability of conversion and metabolism in each patient may result in a variable efficacy and safety profile.
 Through the use of our PEGylation technology, we designed PEG-SN38 (EZN-2208), a PEGylated conjugate of SN38, to offer therapeutic advantages over unmodified SN38 and existing therapies.
 The PEGylated version allows parenteral delivery, increased solubility, higher exposure, more profound deoxyribonucleic acid (DNA) damage, inhibition of angiogenesis, and longer apparent half-life of SN38.

 Preclinical data showed that PEG-SN38 demonstrated potent in vitro cytotoxicity against several human cancer cell lines, as well as antitumor activity in several xenograft models of solid tumors and non-Hodgkin's lymphoma, including those in which CPT-11 has been shown to be ineffective.
 Treatment with a single dose or multiple small doses of PEG-SN38 led to complete cures of animals in the breast cancer, neuroblastoma and non-Hodgkin's lymphoma models.
 In colorectal and pancreatic cancer preclinical models, PEG-SN38 demonstrated significantly better therapeutic efficacy than CPT-11, at their respective maximum tolerated doses and equivalent dose levels.
 Importantly, treatment with PEG-SN38 resulted in tumor growth inhibition in CPT-11-resistant tumors and outperformed CPT-11 when given as second-round therapy to animals initially responding to CPT-11.
-These preclinical studies also showed that PEG-SN38 provided a long circulation half-life and exposure to the parent drug, SN38, in mice.
-Finally, PEG-SN38 also induced more profound DNA damage and inhibition of angiogenesis than CPT-11.
+These preclinical studies also showed that PEG-SN38 also induced more profound DNA damage and inhibition of angiogenesis than CPT-11.